lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 ## Latest Updates

+**June 23, 2015**

+Added logic to modify the movement types to use 30 instead of 255 to mark impassable terrain.
+This should fix problems with characters getting assigned different classes and not being able to spawn in their normal location because their new class doesn't support the same movement type as their old class (namely fliers spawning on mountains and water).
+This seems to also fix the issue with Miledy in FE6.

 **June 20, 2015**

 Fixed an issue with characters with custom battle animations still attached after being assigned a new class.